gesteves/gateway/source/blog/2011-09-25-i-love-chromes-automatic-updates.html.markdown

 ---
-title: "I love Chrome’s automatic updates"
+title: "I love Chrome's automatic updates"
 description: "Older versions of Chrome virtually disappear as soon as a new version is released, which is nice."
 date: 2011/09/25
 author: Guillermo Esteves